 Day 1 – 3: Melbourne (3 days)

-Any amazing east coast Australia itinerary must include one of the most liveable cities in the world, Melbourne.
+Any amazing 10 days in Australia itinerary must include one of the most liveable cities in the world, Melbourne.

 Once you arrive in Melbourne, make sure to get a Myki Card to travel around the city.
 For more information, check out my post on information about Australia.